RU>

 Center for Preservation, Use and Promotion of Historical and Cultural Monuments of the City of Rostov-on-Don MBU

-Platform "History of the city in our memory"
+The platform "History of the city in our memory"

 Platform